 It is important to remember that you can stop in the town in between to try local markets and enjoy the views of the coast and mountains around.

 Here is our last stop – Dipkarpaz is known for its stunning natural beauty and of course, the Cape Apostolos Andreas.
-The secluded golden beaches and its historical sites attract tourists from all over the world.
+The secluded golden beaches and their historical sites attract tourists from all over the world.

 If you’re looking for more adventure, this is also the gateway to the stunning Diskarpaz National park.